savageazhar/cybersecurityassessment/replit.md

 ## Overview

-This is a REST API service that provides a proxy interface to OpenAI GPT models through Replit AI Integrations.
-The service eliminates the need for users to manage their own OpenAI API keys by leveraging Replit's AI integration infrastructure, where usage is billed directly to Replit credits.
+This is a REST API service that provides a secure interface to OpenAI GPT models using the user's own OpenAI API key stored in environment variables.

 The API exposes endpoints for health checking, listing available models, and creating chat completions with support for both standard and streaming responses.